qlik-oss/mira/README.md

 ## API
 _This section remains to be written._

-## Running and Operation Modes
+## Operation Modes
 Mira supports different operation modes.
 The operation mode determines what operations Mira uses to discover QIX Engine instances.
 This depends on
-1. The deployment environment in which QIX Engine instances are running.
-This operation mode must be explicitly provided when starting Mira.
-Currently _local_ and _swarm_ deployment environments are supported.
+1. The orchestration environment in which QIX Engine instances are running.
+This environment must be explicitly provided when starting Mira.
+Currently _local_, _swarm_, and _kubernetes_ environments are supported.
-2. Whether Mira itself runs containerized (the standard/most common case), or if Mira is started as a Node.js process "non-Dockerized".
+2. Whether Mira itself runs containerized (the standard/most common case), or if Mira is started as a Node.js process, "non-Dockerized".
 Mira detects this operation mode automatically.

 ### Environment Variables
 The following environment variable can optionally be set for Mira